 Plus, a smart room thermostat will take into account your habits and preferences at home to perfect your heating setup.

 Room thermostats and energy savings

 A room thermostat is an essential device if you want to spend less money keeping your home warm.

 Heating control system

 Room thermostats allow you to control your home temperature, room by room, so you’re only heating as and when needed.

 Set a heating schedule, adapt your heating based on external weather conditions and reduce your power consumption.

 Programmable room thermostats let you establish a home heating schedule to best regulate your home temperature.

-Ideal nighttime temperature lies between 16 and 17 degrees centigrade.
+- Night setting: The ideal nighttime temperature lies between 16 and 17 degrees centigrade.

-Ideal daytime temperature lies between 19 and 21 degrees centigrade.
+- Daytime setting: The ideal daytime temperature lies between 19 and 21 degrees centigrade.